What is RFM Analysis? Benefits & Why You Need It Now?

 Step 1: Collect Customer Data

-Tool Tip: Use Excel’s RANK function or Python’s pandas library to automate this process.
-For example, in Python:
+Tool Tip: You can use Excel’s RANK function or Python’s pandas library to automate this process.

-import pandas as pd
+Import pandas as pd

 # Load your data